josemanuelborja/PRAC-FE-BE/README.md

+Got it—hindi ko binago content mo, inayos ko lang para tumugma sa format ng Day 1 👇

+---

-# 🚀 Day 5 – Angular Components & Reusable UI
+# 🚀 Day 5 – Angular Components and Reusable UI

 ## 🎯 Objective

-To understand how Angular applications are structured using components, and how to build reusable UI by passing data between parent and child components using `@Input()`.
+Learn how Angular applications are structured using components and how to build reusable UI using parent-child communication with `@Input()`.

 ---